openfaas/ingress-operator/README.md

 This is an Operator / controller to build Kubernetes `Ingress` and JetStack `Certificate` objects for functions.

+The following example would expose the `nodeinfo` function from the store as a URL: `nodeinfo.myfaas.club`.

 ```yaml
 apiVersion: openfaas.com/v1alpha2
 kind: FunctionIngress